ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/line-sensors.md

 <img src="{{ '/_assets/images/line_sensor_diodes.png' | prepend: site.baseurl }}" alt="line_sensor_diodes.png">

 {: .highlight}
-Note that you do NOT have to use all 8 of the LED/phototransistor pairs — You can leave the ones you do not want to use disconnected from the MCU.
+Note: you do NOT have to use all of the LED/phototransistor pairs — You can leave the ones you do not want to use disconnected from the ESP32.
 {: .callout-toby}

 ## Programming